 - What makes these offers more attractive and credible than the competition?

 Reaffirming these answers lays the groundwork for any changes in your future customer acquisition strategy.

-Personalize your marketing efforts.
 Today, when complex algorithms can help personalize the marketing messages delivered to customers, look for ways to tailor your offerings to the likes and dislikes of your target audience.
-As much as possible, leverage the data you have on your current customer base to reach out to prospects on your website through:
+As much as possible while following laws related to the collection of data, leverage the data you have on your current customer base to reach out to prospects on your website through:

 - Customized dashboards characterized by user behavior

 - New data collected through social media, email newsletters, and online surveys

 With mobile usage at an all-time high, it's safe to assume that more prospective customers will use their mobile devices as part of the purchasing experience.
 As a result, brands are seeking to capitalize on user behaviors that happen throughout the entire purchase life cycle.
 Leading brands accomplish this by providing an optimized mobile strategy that allows the brand to stay connected with the consumer at multiple touchpoints throughout the buying cycle while carefully observing opt out requests and ensuring appropriate permissions have been received.